Seretsi/music_mood_classification/README.md

 ### Audio Feature extraction and Classification

-`FAI_Final_Project_Audio.ipynb` is our jupyter notebook entry point into our audio feature extraction and classification code.
+`FAI_Audio_Model_VGG.ipynb` is our jupyter notebook entry point into our audio feature extraction and classification code.

 ### Lyrics Feature extraction and Classification